cpgoncalves/Analytics-Engine/README.md

                            n_shuffles=2 # number of times to shuffle )

 The regression problem functionality is another machine learning function that is applied analogously to the classification_problem function but for a problem of regression instead of classification.
 Instead of the accuracies it produces for both training and test samples the Root Mean Square Error (RMSE), the Mean Absolute Error and the Median Absolute Error.
+If the option return elements is set to True (the default is False), then, the function returns the the training data and the test data with the machine learning predictions.

 8. Inference Functions